About Me

 I also collaborate closely with Yuta Saito of Cornell Univ., working on counterfactual learning and fairness in rankings.

-I am one of the organizers of the upcoming Product Search and Recommendations Track at TREC (previously Product Search Track).
+I am co-organizing Product Search and Recommendations Track at TREC (previously Product Search Track).

 My research widely orbits around information retrieval and machine learning, particularly evaluation, counterfactual learning, and recommendation.